Algebraic Kasparov K-theory. I: Introduction

 If we want to have matrix invariance, then \cite{Gar1} introduces matrices into the game and gets universal algebraic, excisive, homotopy invariant {\it and\/} ``Morita invariant" (respectively ``$M_\infty$-invariant") $K$-theories $j:\Re\to D_{mor}(\Re,\ff F)$ (respectively $j:\Re\to D_{st}(\Re,\ff F)$).
 The triangulated category $D_{mor}(\Re,\ff F)$ (respectively $D_{st}(\Re,\ff F)$) is constructed out of $D(\Re,\ff F)$ just by ``inverting matrices" $M_nA$, $n>0$, $A\in\Re$ (respectively by inverting the natural arrows $A\to M_\infty A$ with $M_\infty A=\cup_nM_nA$).
 We call $D_{mor}(\Re,\ff F_{\spl})$ and $D_{mor}(\Re,\ff F_{\surj})$ (respectively $D_{st}(\Re,\ff F_{\spl})$ and $D_{st}(\Re,\ff F_{\surj})$) the Morita stable algebraic $KK$- and $E$-theories (respectively the stable algebraic $KK$- and $E$-theories).
 A version of the Corti\~nas--Thom theorem~\cite{CT} says that there is a natural isomorphism of $\bb Z$-graded abelian groups (see~\cite{Gar1})

 where $KH_*(A)$ is the $\bb Z$-graded abelian group consisting of the homotopy $K$-theory groups in the sense of Weibel~\cite{W1}.

-In this paper we deal only with the class of $k$-linear split surjections $\ff F=\ff F_{\spl}$.
-We represent unstable, Morita stable and stable algebraic Kasparov $K$-theories.
-Namely we introduce the ``unstable, Morita stable and stable algebraic Kasparov $K$-theory spectra" $\bb K^{\star}(A,B)$ of $k$-algebras $A,B\in\Re$ where $\star\in\{unst,mor,st\}$ and $\Re$ is an appropriate admissible category of algebras.
+One of the aims of this paper is to represent unstable, Morita stable and stable algebraic Kasparov $K$-theories.
+Here we deal only with the class of $k$-linear split surjections $\ff F=\ff F_{\spl}$.
+We introduce the ``unstable, Morita stable and stable algebraic Kasparov $K$-theory spectra" $\bb K^{\star}(A,B)$ of $k$-algebras $A,B\in\Re$ where $\star\in\{unst,mor,st\}$ and $\Re$ is an appropriate admissible category of algebras.
 It should be emphasized that the spectra do not use any realizations of categories and are defined by means of algebra homomorphisms only.
 This makes our constructions rather combinatorial.

 \begin{thmm}[Excision Theorem A for spectra] Let $\star\in\{unst,mor,st\}$.
 The assignment $B\mapsto\mathbb{K}^{\star}(A,B)$ determines a functor

 which is homotopy invariant and excisive in the sense that for every $\ff F$-extension $F\to B\to C$ the sequence